- Communication Studies

 - Senior Capstone course and project

-- Excellent placement rates into graduate programs or employment
+- Superior placement rates into graduate programs or employment

 Communication at Work

-Speaking, writing, communicating with others and teamwork are all success skills fostered in the Communication Studies major.
+Speaking, writing, relational communication and teamwork are all success skills fostered in the Communication Studies major.
 The knowledge you gain in the classroom will be reinforced by hands-on learning experiences.
 Huntingdon offers real world learning through:

 - Internships in a variety of settings—from sports information to organizational communication, journalism to broadcasting, corporate to religious settings